corbanbrook/spectrotune/README.md

   * MIDI octave channel segmenting - route each octave to its own MIDI channel.

-## Install and Basic Usage (Max OS X Standalone Application):
+## Install and Basic Usage (macOS Standalone Application):

-  Spectrotune is now available in a standalone application for Mac OSX which you can download at http://github.com/corbanbrook/spectrotune/downloads
+  Spectrotune is now available in a standalone application for macOS which you can download at http://github.com/corbanbrook/spectrotune/downloads

   * Open DMG file.